An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Introduction

-As highlighted in \cite{jose22}, a key advantage of \eqref{eq:opt-ene} over the classical Monge-Kantorovich OT problem is that it leads to a discretized optimization problem with $N_t\times N^d_{\x}$ variables, where $N_{\x}$ and $N_t$ represent the number of spatial and temporal grid points, respectively, and $d$ is the spatial dimension.
-In contrast, the classical entropic regularization results in an optimization problem with $N_{\x}^{2d}$ variables.
+As highlighted in \cite{jose22}, a key advantage of \eqref{eq:opt-ene} over the classical Monge-Kantorovich OT problem is that it leads to a discretized optimization problem with $N_t\times N^D_{\x}$ variables, where $N_{\x}$ and $N_t$ represent the number of spatial and temporal grid points, respectively, and $D$ is the spatial dimension.
+In contrast, the classical (entropy-regularized) linear programming approach results in an optimization problem with $N_{\x}^{2D}$ variables.
 However, the DOT problem \eqref{eq:opt-ene} is nonlinear and nonconvex, posing significant challenges for numerical computation.
-This issue was addressed in \cite{bb00} by introducing a new variable $\bm{m}:= \rho\bm{v}$, transforming the continuity equation into the linear constraint $\partial_t\rho+\mathrm{div}_{\x}(\bm{m})=0$.
-Consequently, the density of the kinetic energy turns out to be convex, and the DOT problem \eqref{eq:opt-ene} can be reformulated (cf. \Cref{sec:pre} for a short review of the details) as
+Fortunately, this issue was alleviated in \cite{bb00} by introducing the vector measure $\bm{m}$ to take the place of $\rho\bm{v}$, transforming the continuity equation into the linear constraint $\partial_t\rho+\mathrm{div}_{\x}(\bm{m})=0$.
+Consequently, the DOT problem \eqref{eq:opt-ene} can be reformulated as the convex optimization problem

+where $\mathfrak{B}(\rho,\bm{m})$ is the Benamou-Brenier functional, which is a convex function (see \Cref{convexdot} for the detailed definition and derivation).